scuzzydude/asimov/asimov.md

 ## Scoot of Bling (SOB)

-In [*Billionaires*](#billionaires), I talked about the privileges of wealth.
+In [*Billionaires*](#_Billionaires), I talked about the privileges of wealth.
 This is where we define them.
 The privileges of genius wealth are different than property wealth privilege in an important way.
 They're both vanity; genius privilege is the good kind of vanity.

-How fun is it be to be wealthy if you can't flex?
+How fun is it to be wealthy if you can't flex?
 I think wealth flex vanity is foundational to our civilization, it's been around a long time.
 It was probably invented in Texas, but it's been forty years since I took seventh grade Texas History.
 Let's just assume for now.

 The problem before me was how to make wealth more equitable while at the same time replacing the property-based vanity wealth that's so much fun.
-There's a simple solution that solves another problem, how to replace the geo-flex of the East Coast West Coast rap rivalry, without all the murder.[^91]
+There's a simple solution that solves another problem, how to replace the geo-flex of the East Coast West Coast rap rivalry, without all the murder.[^92]

 There's a reason the Pea's song goes *Up inside the club or in your Bentley*.
 Apl.de.ap is cool, he wants to save the planet, but it can't be *Up inside the club or in your Tesla*.
-You can't flex something you can't hear coming.[^92] You can't flex a tax credit -- that's like an anti-flex because rich people and royalty don't pay taxes.
+You can't flex something you can't hear coming.[^93] You can't flex a tax credit -- that's like an anti-flex because rich people and royalty don't pay taxes.
 Come on, now.

 Bentleys are rare, made on a faraway magical island where once upon a time if you were a king and your wife didn't bear you a male heir, you could just chop her head off.
 That's some flex.
 I demonstrate the bad side of property-privilege, which we want to remove from society.
 With wealth, even genius wealth, must come privilege, or only hippies are going to sign up.
 To see how that works out, I refer you to the collected works of Sir Eric Cartman.